This article was previously published on 7/30/2019.

-12 Ways to Make Homework Fun for Students of All Ages
+12 Ways to Make School Fun at Home for Students of All Ages

+During challenging times and busy parenting schedules, there are still ways to make learning at home fun, safe and constructive for students.
 Over the years, our trained youth mentors and program facilitators have developed lots of strategies and ideas to make homework more fun.
-Get tips on how to make homework fun in high school, middle school, and elementary school so you can help your kid succeed at every age.
+Get tips on how to make virtual learning and homework fun in high school, middle school and elementary school so you can help your kid succeed at every age.

 Ideas to Make Homework Fun for Elementary, Middle and High Schoolers

 Many kids find homework assignments boring or simply get restless when asked to sit down and study – but that doesn't mean they all need the same kind of motivation.
 Avoid a one-size-fits-all approach to homework help by using these age-appropriate tips.

 Little kids frequently have trouble focusing on virtual learning and homework, especially when there are so many distractions and fun things to play with at home.
 The solution?
 Make learning more like playtime.

 - Create fun focus spaces.
 Kids often work on homework in their rooms or wherever there's a little spare table space – but kids' rooms and common areas are usually filled with distractions.
 Before this school year starts, create a special "homework zone" in part of the home that's more peaceful.
 (A "homework fort" is always a hit with young kids, as long as it's well lit.)
 Stock this area with lots of colorful school supplies so there's no reason to leave until their homework is all done.

 - Beat the clock.
 Young kids love racing to the finish.
 Make homework more like a race by setting up timed challenges.
 For example, count how many words they can spell correctly or math problems they can solve in the span of 5 minutes.
 The next day, challenge your kid to beat their own record.
 (A little competition can work great with siblings, too.)